 Benefit Description You pay Inpatient hospital (cont.)
 High Option Standard Option Prosper Costs associated with blood donated by you for a scheduled covered surgery Nothing Nothing Nothing Note: You may receive covered hospital services for certain dental procedures if a Plan physician determines you need to be hospitalized for reasons unrelated to the dental procedure.
 The need for anesthesia, by itself, is not such a condition.
-Not covered: All charges All charges All charges Custodial care and care in an intermediate care facility Non-covered facilities, such as nursing homes Personal comfort items, such as phone, television, barber services, and guest meals and beds • Private nursing care, except when medically necessary Inpatient dental procedures Cord blood procurement and storage for possible future need or for a yet-to-be determined member recipient Outpatient hospital or ambulatory surgical center High Option Standard Option Prosper Operating, recovery, and other treatment rooms \$100 per procedure Note: You pay 10% of \$150 after the deductible per procedure \$250 after the deductible per Prescribed drugs and medications our allowance for Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your Blood and blood products drugs administered in connection with your Dressings, casts, and sterile tray services Medical supplies and equipment, including oxygen care.
-Anesthetics and anesthesia service care. care.
+Not covered: All charges All charges All charges Custodial care and care in an intermediate care facility Non-covered facilities, such as nursing homes Personal comfort items, such as phone, television, barber services, and guest meals and beds • Private nursing care, except when medically necessary Inpatient dental procedures Cord blood procurement and storage for possible future need or for a yet-to-be determined member recipient Outpatient hospital or ambulatory surgical center High Option Standard Option Prosper Operating, recovery, and other treatment rooms \$100 per procedure Note: You pay 10% of \$150 after the deductible per \$250 after the deductible per Prescribed drugs and medications our allowance for procedure procedure Blood and blood products drugs administered in connection with your Note: You pay 20% of our allowance after Note: You pay 20% of our allowance after Dressings, casts, and sterile tray services care. the deductible for the deductible for Medical supplies and equipment, including oxygen drugs administered in connection with your drugs administered in connection with your Anesthetics and anesthesia service care. care.
 Notes: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
 We do not cover the dental procedures.
 Your regular prescription drug copayment will apply for prescriptions purchased at Plan pharmacies. • For lab, X-ray, and other diagnostic test cost- sharing, see Section 5(a), Lab, X-ray and other diagnostic tests.

 Benefit Description You pay Outpatient hospital or ambulatory surgical center (cont.)
-High Option Standard Option Prosper Not covered: • Collection, processing, and storage of blood donated by donors designated by you or a family member All charges All charges All charges Cord blood procurement and storage for possible future need or for a yet-to-be determined member recipient Skilled nursing care benefits High Option Standard Option Prosper Up to 100 days per calendar year when you need full-time skilled nursing care Nothing Nothing after the deductible Nothing after the deductible All necessary services are covered, including: • Room and board General nursing care Medical social services Prescribed drugs, biologicals, supplies, and equipment, including oxygen, ordinarily provided or arranged by the skilled nursing facility Not covered: All charges All charges All charges Custodial care and care in an intermediate care facility Personal comfort items, such as phone, television, barber services, and guest meals and beds Hospice care High Option Standard Option Prosper Supportive and palliative care for a terminally ill member: Nothing Nothing Nothing You must reside in the service area Services are provided: - in the home, when a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home, or - in a Plan-approved hospice facility if approved by the hospice interdisciplinary team.
+High Option Standard Option Prosper Not covered: • Collection, processing, and storage of blood donated by donors designated by you or a family member All charges All charges All charges Cord blood procurement and storage for possible future need or for a yet-to-be determined member recipient Skilled nursing care benefits High Option Standard Option Prosper Up to 100 days per calendar year when you need full-time skilled nursing care Nothing Nothing after the deductible Nothing after the deductible All necessary services are covered, including: • Room and board General nursing care Medical social services Prescribed drugs, biologicals, supplies, and equipment, including oxygen, ordinarily provided or arranged by the skilled nursing facility Not covered: All charges All charges All charges • Custodial care and care in an intermediate care facility Personal comfort items, such as phone, television, barber services, and guest meals and beds Hospice care High Option Standard Option Prosper Supportive and palliative care for a terminally ill member: Nothing Nothing Nothing You must reside in the service area Services are provided: - in the home, when a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home, or - in a Plan-approved hospice facility if approved by the hospice interdisciplinary team.
 Notes: • Services include inpatient care, outpatient care, and family counseling.
 A Plan physician must certify that you have a terminal illness, with a life expectancy of approximately six months or less.